gnosisguild/zodiac-core/src/README.md

 This method is used to calculate the resulting address of a deployed module given the provided parameters.
 It is useful for building multisend transactions that both deploy a module and then make calls to that module or calls referencing the module's address.

-- Interface: `predictModuleProxyAddress(moduleFactory, mastercopyAddress, initData, saltNonce)`
+- Interface: `predictProxyAddress(moduleFactory, mastercopyAddress, initData, saltNonce)`
 - Arguments:
   - `mastercopy`: Address of the module mastercopy
   - `setupArgs`: An object with two attributes: `value` and `types`